yohasebe/monadic-chat-cli/README.md

 - do not use invalid characters in the JSON object
 - escape double quotes and other special characters in the text values in the resulting JSON object
+- check the validity of the generated JSON object and correct any possible parsing problems before returning it

 Add "\n\n###\n\n" at the end of the "response" value.